oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/speculated_iterations/README.md

 ## Examining the Reports
 Locate `report.html` in the `speculated_iterations_report.prj/reports/` directory.
 Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.

 In the "Loop Analysis" section of the report, check the II of the loop in each kernel version.
 Use the kernel with 0 speculated iteration as a base version, check its loop II as a hint for the ideal number for speculated iterations.
-The information shown below is from compiling on the Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA.
+The information shown below is from compiling on the Intel® PAC with Intel Arria® 10 GX FPGA.

 * When the number of  `speculated iterations` is set to 0, loop II is 27.
 * Setting the `speculated iterations` to 27 yielded an II of 1.